Kristina01111000/Drws_site/README.md

-Check to see if the link tracking works for 40Q, look at link below to find where, i clicked it 3 times today, see if it shows up https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/
+Check to see if the link tracking works for 40Q, look at link below to find where, i clicked it 3 times today, see if it shows up https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/ file downloads are being tracked now by monster, they should count as an event the fact that the 40Q is in a file not originally from the wordpress site is what makes it so hard to track